Let me introduce myself in the first place, just to be polite and to give you an idea who you are dealing with 🙂

 Our second goal is to breed cats with extremely nice temper.
 All of our cats have to be cuddly and adorable to live with.
 We like to spoil them since they all share all of our rooms, beds included 🙂

-Our third goal, but not less important, is to breed strongly built cats with good coat structure, and all according to FIFe standards.
+Our third goal, but not less important, is to breed strongly built cats with good coat structure, and all according to WCF standards.